ibrahimmaher4/ibrahimmaher4.github.io/_posts/2023-7-7-Blog-Post.md

   <p>Fig. 6.
 Overall data preprocessing</p>
 </div>

 The data flow in this experiment involves the use of distributed temperature sensing (DTS) to obtain temperature data from the pipe-in-pipe (PIP) system.
-The data flow involves the acquisition of temperature data from the PIP system using DTS, preprocessing and conversion of the data into a 2D image using FFT and spectrogram conversion, classification of the data as leakage or non-leakage using a CNN algorithm, and deployment of the system for autonomous leakage detection in safety-critical industrial systems.The CNN training and test sets are used for learning at a ratio of 7:3.
+The data flow involves the acquisition of temperature data from the PIP system using DTS, preprocessing and conversion of the data into a 2D image using FFT and spectrogram conversion, classification of the data as leakage or non-leakage using a CNN algorithm, and deployment of the system for autonomous leakage detection in safety-critical industrial systems.